Bath Spa Students’ Union Equalities Policy

 All Sabbatical and Student Officers and elected Representatives have a responsibility to ensure that their actions and campaigns uphold this policy, namely to eliminate discrimination, promote equality of opportunity and promote good relations between people of different groups and protected characteristics.

-Our team of Liberation Representatives are students elected to represent the interests of under-represented groups who run campaigns appropriate to their liberation groups and represent those groups on Student Council.
+Our team of Equality Representatives are students elected to represent the interests of under-represented groups who run campaigns appropriate to their network and represent those groups across the Union.

-Our IiD Steering Group is responsible for ensuring the Union continually challenges itself to ensure Equalities and Diversity are at the heart of everything the union does.
-The Steering group works with the National Centre for Diversity and partners to develop and implement our action plan which supports this policy.
+The Equality Representatives are responsible for ensuring the Union continually challenges itself to ensure Equalities and Diversity are at the heart of everything the union does.
+They work with staff and the National Centre for Diversity and partners to develop and implement our action plan which supports this policy.

 The Union’s CEO has responsibility for ensuring the effective development and implementation of Equality and Diversity within the Union and for ensuring that all managers are trained effectively and implement the policy.